gabeklein/expressive-mvc/README.md

 <h3 id="consumer-tap"><code>tap</code> Prop</h3>

-If rendered output is not needed, you can pass a function into `tap` prop.
-This is great for side-effects, more specific to a UI than controller itself.
+If rendered output is not needed, you can pass a function to the `tap` prop.
+This is better for side-effects, more specific to a UI than controller itself.
-> Also allows for `async`, since return value (thusly a `Promise`) can be ignored.
+> Also allows for `async`, since return value (a `Promise`) can just be ignored.

 ```jsx
 const ActiveConsumer = () => {